Editing and Updating

 Effortlessly add references to other topics and they will be converted to hyperlinks.
 When new versions replace the existing ones, the links will not be broken.

 Attach additional files to any topic.
 For example, if a standard procedure or work instruction references to any additional file – a printable form, template, or spreadsheet – it will be instantly available via a hyperlink.
-View a short demonstration of this feature.

 Custom properties (metadata)